 A detailed analysis of running biomechanics to help professionals identify the interactions of the kinetic chain and the causes of overuse injuries

 An online video library featuring 33 clips that demonstrate 15 of the biomechanical patterns discussed in the text

 Documented clinical examples to help practitioners apply the wealth of information in the book to their own practice

 Early chapters introduce readers to the basics of running-related injuries, foot mechanics, and shoe selection before progressing to discussions of knee and hip mechanics, ways to influence gait mechanics, and technical aspects of video gait analysis.
 Via a detailed joint-by-joint analysis, the book pinpoints common problem areas for runners and describes protocols for treatment.
 Later chapters present case studies of injured runners to guide professionals through a detailed biomechanical analysis and treatment recommendations, and an overview chapter summarizes the interrelationships of movement patterns at each joint with anatomical, strength, flexibility, and kinetic chain factors.

-After reading the e-book, a 20-question exam on the content of the text follows.
+At the conclusion of the course, a 20-question exam on the content of the text follows.
 Upon successful completion of the exam, a certificate of completion may be retrieved for submission to a certifying organization.
-Instructions for downloading the e-book and retrieving the certificate will be e-mailed once the order is complete.

 Chapter 1.
 Incidence of Running-Related Injuries

 Etiology of Overuse Injuries in Runners